twooldridge/workshop/results.md

 ![image](https://github.com/user-attachments/assets/ff8a73de-ad98-4177-b0d3-48e219a9670f)

-**Exercise**: r^2 = 0.2 is often a threshold used for considering snps unlinked.
+> **Exercise**: r^2 = 0.2 is often a threshold used for considering SNPs unlinked.
 We can see that LD decays below that quickly.
 If we want to be extra conservative, at what physical distance (bp) does r^2 drop below 0.10?

 ## Local-pca-with-lostruct

-[Lostruct](https://github.com/petrelharp/local_pca) functions as an R package, so we'll run all analyses via R. With the size of this scaffold, we can actually get the first PC windows pretty easily!
+[Lostruct](https://github.com/petrelharp/local_pca) functions as an `R` package, so we'll run all analyses via `R`.
+With the size of this scaffold, we can actually get the first PC windows pretty easily!

 ```
 library(lostruct)